Chester 2-3 Chorley: Magpies hit back to stun Blues - The Non-League Football Paper

 Carr 26, Horbury 34, Ellis 82

-GOALS from Mike Calveley, George Horbury and Mark Ellis put Chester to the sword after they had led 2-0 with a Tom Peers double.
+Goals from Chorley trio Mike Calveley, George Horbury and Mark Ellis put Chester to the sword after they had led 2-0 with a Tom Peers double.

+The Magpies came out on top in this National League North encounter at the Deva Stadium.

+A frantic first half saw four goals as the sides went into the break level at 2-2.

 Continue reading...